-Part of the obligation of this Degree will include the Lincoln or Union Defender's word of honor, and any brother who gives this word to a member of the Degree and violates the same, shall be expelled, provided, however, it shall not be mandatory for anyone to pledge his word.
+Part of the obligation of this Degree will include the Lincoln or Union Defender's word of honor. and any brother who gives this word to a member of the Degree and violates the same, shall be expelled, provided, ever, it shall not be mandatory for anyone to pledghis word.